 Sensor Selection for Transmitter Localization.
-A large number of works have developed techniques for detecting and localizing transmitters or intruders that emit radio signals [18], [19].
-Note that the transmitter localization problem is slightly different from another well-studied problem of indoor localization [20], wherein a user is localized based on signal received from multiple transmitters; herein, the issue of selecting transmitters to localize the user has no incentive, and hence not been addressed before.
+A large number of works have developed techniques for detecting and localizing transmitters or intruders that emit radio signals [30], [10].
+Note that the transmitter localization problem is slightly different from the problem of indoor localization.
 To the best of our knowledge, none of these prior works on transmitter localization either have addressed the optimization problem addressed in the paper.
 The closest related works are [1] and [2] as discussed next.
 The work [1] focuses on detection of unauthorized transmitters using low-cost sensors in the context of shared spectrum systems; they consider the problem of selection of sensors in this context, and propose a heuristic with no performance guarantees.
 The key difference of our work from theirs is that they focus on detection of transmitters, which is a much simpler problem than localization of transmitters.
 In addition, [2] considers selection of sensors for transmitter localization, but with a objective of maximizing the "coverage" of the region by the sensors.
 They present heuristics without any performance guarantees.
 Nevertheless, we implement their approach and compare with our techniques (§IV).